tscomm99/purple-team-workshop-2025-01/intro_and_setup.md

 ### Open the Workshop Repo on Github
 - Please open the URL https://github.com/tscomm99/purple-team-workshop-2025-01
 - Navigate to Introduction and Setup (or open intro_and_setup.md)
+- Log in if you are not already
+- You will be using the material in the repo throughout the workshop so please keep it open

 ### Internet Connection
 - Who is using his own mobile phone tethering to connect to the Internet?
   - Please copy your IP from https://www.whatsmyip.org
   - And fill it along with your (first) name in the corresponding field in this [Google sheet](https://docs.google.com/spreadsheets/d/19Qvg4-iVPGrZ5CDWJv2WlZH05fmtjPEwtrhv6maUOro/edit?usp=drive_link)
 - If you are connecting via the guest WLAN please connect now, the details can be found on the table info page

+### Access Workshop Google Share
+- Open the link to [Google Drive](https://drive.google.com/drive/folders/1buR-qCIkuns5KoQstblG_4lHHnHhCTZn?usp=sharing)
+- Log in if you are not already
+- Navigate to the sub folder of your table

 ### Access Guacamole
 - Open the link to Guacamole and log in using the information provided by the workshop team